 Other awards include the Dean's Award for Academic Achievement (final cumulative GPA of 4.0), Top Student Awards for Academic Departments and selected pathways, and the Dean's Distinguished Service Award for service to Kellogg.
-Additionally, Evening & Weekend students who receive a grade of A for each of their first 10 credits (excluding courses offered only on a P/NC grading basis) are awarded The Jane Robertson Memorial Academic Excellence Award.
+Additionally, Evening & Weekend students who receive a grade of A for each of their first 10 credits (excluding courses offered only on a P/NC grading basis) are awarded The Jane Robertson Memorial Academic Excellence Award at the end of fall and spring quarters.